Blendify/blender-manual/trunk/blender_docs/manual/editors/node_editor/nodes/usage.rst

 Connecting nodes
 ================

 :kbd:`LMB`-click on a socket and drag.
-You will see a line coming out of it: This is called a *link* or *noodle*.
+You will see a line coming out of it: This is called a *link*.

 Keep dragging and connect the link to an input socket of another node, then release the :kbd:`LMB`.